niknal357/notable/readme.md

 ***Important:*** Be sure to edit the `DEBUG_STORE_FILE` variable in the `/app/gradle.properties` file to the keystore on your own device.
 This is likely stored in the `.android` directory on your device.

 ***Important:*** To use your BOOX device for debugging, an application will be required to enable developer mode on your BOOX device.
-[See a short guide here.](https://imgur.com/a/i1kb2UQ)
+[See a short guide here for older devices.](https://imgur.com/a/i1kb2UQ) For newer, there should be option in Settings→More Settings → USB Debug Mode